rinde/vanLon17-JAAMAS-code/README.md

 ### In this repository

-This repository contains several scripts that can be used to execute each experiment conducted for this paper:
+This repository contains several scripts that can be used to execute each experiment conducted for this paper.
+Maven and Java 7 (or higher) are required.

 | Purpose of script        							| Prerequisites 																		| Command
 | ------------- 									| -------------																			| -------------